akirobot/491-Project-SaleWatch/docs/Use Cases/UseCases.md

 	3. Player plays the “Secrets Man Was Not Meant To Know” card.
         	4. The other Special Card is neutralized.
 	5. The other Special Card has no effect.
-        	6. “Murphy's Law” card is discarded into the dead pile.
+        	6. “Secrets Man Was Not Meant To Know” card is discarded into the dead pile.
 Extensions:
 	Not Applicable.